GaloisInc/HARDENS/tests/README.md

   2. A sequence of commands

-A command is either a RTS command (such as "M" for setting maintenance mode) or a regular expression preceeded by the character `?`.
+A command is either a RTS command (such as "M" for setting maintenance mode) or a regular expression preceded by the character `?`.

 Tests proceed by executing commands one by one.
 Regular expressions are tested against the output produced thus far.
 A test fails if a